Robust targeted exploration for systems with non-stochastic disturbances: Conclusion

 \section{Conclusion}

-In this article, we presented a targeted exploration strategy for linear systems subject to energy-bounded disturbances.
+In this article, we present a targeted exploration strategy for linear systems subject to energy-bounded disturbances.
 We derived LMIs that can robustly guarantee an $\textit{a priori}$ error-bound on the estimated parameters after exploration.
 The proposed strategy utilizes multi-sine inputs in selected frequencies and optimized amplitudes to shape the uncertainty bound over the parameters in a targeted manner.
-We have demonstrated the applicability of the proposed targeted exploration strategy to systems with nonlinearities, while analysing its benefits and inherent conservatism, with a numerical example.
-Overall, to the best of the authors' knowledge, this is the first targeted exploration approach that robustly ensures a user-chosen accuracy on the parameters without requiring any independence conditions on the disturbances.
+We demonstrate the applicability of the proposed targeted exploration strategy to systems with nonlinearities, while analysing its benefits and inherent conservatism, with a numerical example.
+This is the first targeted exploration approach that robustly ensures a user-chosen accuracy on the parameters without requiring any independence conditions on the disturbances. \JV{We view addressing the limitations related to conservatism and scalability as an important direction for future work.}